tommyettinger/anim8-gdx/README.md

       - This also uses a triangular-mapped blue noise texture, which means most of its pixels are in the middle of the range, and are only rarely very bright or dark.
 This helps the smoothness of the dithering.
       - Blue noise is also used normally by SCATTER and NEUE, as well as used strangely by CHAOTIC_NOISE.
-    - This may have some issues when the palette is very small; it may not dither strongly enough by default for small palettes, which makes it look closer to NONE in those cases.
-It does fine with large palettes.
     - This changed in 0.2.12, and handles smooth gradients better now.
 In version 0.3.5, it changed again to improve behavior on small palettes.
-It changed again in 0.3.8 and 0.3.9 to improve saturation's appearance.
+It changed again in 0.3.8, 0.3.9, and 0.3.13 to improve saturation's appearance.
-    - As of 0.3.10, this acts like ROBERTS and GRADIENT_NOISE, but is weaker than either of those (it is closer to using the NONE dither mode than the other two are).
+    - As of 0.3.10, this acts like ROBERTS and GRADIENT_NOISE, but looks... noisier, with less of an orderly grid.
   - CHAOTIC_NOISE
     - Like BLUE_NOISE, but it will dither different frames differently, and looks much more dirty/splattered.
       - This is much "harsher" than BLUE_NOISE currently is.